simogasp/meshroom_webapp/docs/FEATURE_MODEL_SELECTION.md

 - `--host`: Host to bind server to (default: 127.0.0.1)
 - `--port`: Port to bind server to (default: 8000)
-- `--real-model`: Use real avocado.glb model instead of generated fake models
+- `--real-model`: Use real monstree.glb model instead of generated fake models
 - `--reload`: Enable auto-reload for development

 ## API Changes